sentientmachine/TeslaAverageGainByMonthWeekDay/README.md

 5. Bash gnuplot, do it for Tux.
 6. Java Jfreechart.
 Just no.

-Although I acknowlege that python is for non programmers, and it barely passes the bar for a "programming language" anyhow, the matplotlib data analysis and library support for financial charting is second to none.
+Python is advertised heavily to non programmers, however, the matplotlib data analysis and library support for financial charting is second to none.
+So it gets the job.

 ## Results